harismuneer/Ultimate-Social-Scrapers/README.md

 - <a href="https://buy.paddle.com/product/638651"><b>Gold (49.99$)</b> -> 1 hour of development</a>
 - <a href="https://buy.paddle.com/product/638654"><b>Silver (19.99$)</b> -> 30 minutes of development</a>

-The new update is a major rework.
+The new update is a major rework as the new xpaths aren't constant and is therefore a lot technically challenging now.
 So please support me in keeping this tool alive.
 Thanks!
 <hr>